interior-castle/nicomachean-ethics/book-1.md

 Settling on happiness, we need to define it more precisely.
 First step: What is the function of man?
 Not just a particular kind of man (carpenter, sculptor), but man as man?
 We look at our nature — vegetative, sensible, rational — and rule out what we have in common with plants and animals.
 That leaves the life of his rational nature.
 "The result is that the good of man is the exercise of his faculties in accordance with excellence or virtue."
 And added to that, that this be done for a "full term" and not just a day.
 It should be a *life* of exercising reason well.

+A[124]: "It cannot be said that man's happiness should arise from any kind of life, for even plants have life.
+But happiness is sought as a good characteristic of man since it is called a human good. ...
+From this we take it that happiness does not consist in health, beauty, strength, or great stature, for all these things result from activities of vegetative life."

 We have arrived here by sketching an outline and filling in details, and Aristotle thinks this is a solid foundation to our inquiry that will obviate a number of difficulties. ("A good start is more than half the race.")

+A[113]: "In this work the Philosopher speaks of happiness as it is attainable in this life, for happiness in a future life is entirely beyond the investigation of reason."

+A[132]: "Reason has this peculiar characteristic that it grasps the truth gradually, and as a consequence man properly perfects himself in knowledge little by little.
+On the contrary, separated or intellectual substances attain at once to the knowledge of the truth without any such investigation."

+A[133-134]: "He says that time seems to be, as it were, a discoverer of things. ...
+Improvements have been made in the arts, in which a small discovery was made first and afterwards notable advances were made by the efforts of various men, each looking upon it as a duty to supply what was lacking in the knowledge of his predecessors.
+But if, on the contrary, application to study be neglected, time is rather a cause of forgetfulness. ...
+In human history we observe that many sciences which flourished among the ancients gradually have been lost when interest in them ceased."

 ## Chapter 8

 With the foundation in place, we return to the common notions of happiness to compare.
 Of the three kinds of goods — external goods, goods of the body, goods of the soul — our definition of happiness is a good of the soul, which is fitting.
 It fits with other common notions of what the happy man is like and what characteristics people think happiness has.
 Our notion of happiness includes candidates like virtue, prudence, wisdom.
 It includes pleasure, which some think a necessary ingredient.
 Happiness, then, can be at once the best, noblest, and most pleasant thing in the world — we don't have to separate them as competing ends.

 Happiness does seem to require some external goods too, although their absence is better described as "taking the bloom off our happiness" rather than utterly destroying it.
 External goods seem to relate to our happiness more often by likelihoods than by necessities: For example, can an ugly, low-born person be happy?
 Perhaps, but it's harder.
 Etc.

+A[139-140]: "Good ... is achieved only in the concurence of all the factors pertainng to the perfection of the thing.
+Evil, on the contrary, comes about in a variety of ways by the defect of any single necessary qualification.
+No evil, however, can be found in which the good is completely destroyed."

 ## Chapter 9